 - Staining brush

 - Several paint mixing sticks

-- If the surface is unfinished, prep sand with 120 and 150 grade sandpaper to rough up your surface.
-If surface is finished, use a slightly stronger grade sandpaper to rough up the finish.
+- If the surface is unfinished, prep sand with 120 and 150-grade sandpaper to rough up your surface.
+If the surface is finished, use slightly stronger grade sandpaper to rough up the finish.